-- Copy all your database files to the backup location.
+1. Copy all your database files to the backup location.
 Note that you can simply copy all of the database files, or you can determine which database files have been written during the lifetime of the current logs.
-To do this, use either the DbEnv::log_archive() with the DB_ARCH_DATA option, or use the db_archive command with the -s option. - 2.
-Copy all logs to your backup location.
+To do this, use either the Environment.getArchiveDatabases(), or use the db_archive command with the -s option.

-It is important to copy your database files and then your logs.
+- 2. Copy all logs to your backup location. - It is important to copy your database files and then your logs.
 In this way, you can complete or roll back any database operations that were only partially completed when you copied the databases.